-- (30) On an annual basis, the University's Academic Portfolio Group (APG) will assess the performance of SCU courses using a set of parameters agreed by the APG.
+- (30) On an annual basis, the University's Academic Portfolio Group (APG) will assess the performance of SCU courses using a set of parameters relating to academic quality and business performance agreed by the APG.
 Based on this assessment and following consultation with the relevant Head(s) of School, the APG will recommend courses in need of review to the Vice Chancellor. - (31) The Vice Chancellor will assess the APG's recommendations and determine which, if any, courses will be reviewed.
-The Vice Chancellor may instruct the Chair of Academic Board to instigate reviews accordingly. - (32) Acting outside the APG recommendations, for any course: - a. the Vice Chancellor may initiate an On-Demand Course Review following consultation with the Chair of Academic Board; or - b. the Chair of Academic Board may recommend an 'on-demand' Course Review be approved and initiated by the Vice Chancellor.
+The Vice Chancellor may then instruct the: - a.
+Chair of Academic Board to instigate an On-Demand (academic quality) Course Review; or - b.
+Senior Deputy Vice Chancellor to instigate an On-Demand (business performance) Course Review accordingly. - (32) Acting outside the APG recommendations, for any course: - a. the Vice Chancellor may initiate an On-Demand (academic quality) Course Review following consultation with the Chair of Academic Board; or - b. the Vice Chancellor may initiate an On-Demand (business performance) Course Review following consultation with the Senior Deputy Vice Chancellor; or - c. the Chair of Academic Board may recommend an On-Demand (academic quality) Course Review be approved and initiated by the Vice Chancellor.